-- Dry swab: Notify physician or charge nurse and request new specimen, properly submitted in appropriate transport device.
-If physician insists dry swab be cultured, note on laboratory record and report with a caveat: “microorganisms recovered may not reflect actual microbiota.”
+- Dry swab: Notify physician or charge nurse and request to submit proper specimen in an appropriate transport device.
+If a physician insists dry swabs be cultured, note on the laboratory record and report with a caveat: “microorganisms recovered may not reflect actual microbiota.”

-- Foley catheter tip: Processing of specimens like Foley catheter tip may produce information of questionable medical value so the physician should be notified informing that the specimen is not suitable for microbiological analysis.
+- Foley catheter tip: Processing specimens like Foley catheter tip may produce information of questionable medical value, so the physician should be notified that the specimen is not suitable for microbiological analysis.
 Note rejection on requisition and return.

-- Unpreserved urine held in the refrigerator for >24 hours: Notify physician or nurse in charge and request new specimen.
+- Unpreserved urine held in the refrigerator for >24 hours: Notify the physician or nurse in charge and request a new specimen.
 Return requisition with appropriate comment.

 - Sputum specimen with 25 < WBC, >10 epithelial cells/lpf: Inform physician or charge nurse that specimen is mostly saliva and is not appropriate for culture.
 Request a repeat specimen.